Brooks Lodge Review and Katmai Bear Viewing Guide

 - Each person is allowed 1 application.

-- Each party is allowed ONE July reservation.
+- Each party is allowed ONE July or September reservation.
 Any other applications from party members for July will be cancelled if one or more names is found to be the same on a July booking.
 Standard cancellation polices will apply.

-- A 50% deposit based on the previous year’s rate is due within 7 days of receiving a reservation The remaining balance including any rate increase is due 90 days before the reservation date.
+- A 50% deposit based on the previous year’s rate is due within 7 days of receiving a reservation.
+The remaining balance, including any rate increase, is due 90 days before the reservation date.

 - Parties are limited to 20 people and 5 rooms.